gobo7793/Geckarbot/README.md

 - Manage data for server events
 - Some games like a kwiss or number guessing

-See full command list with `!help` or in [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Commands).
+See full command list with `!help`.

 ### For devs:
 The bot requires a json file for its system configuration stored as `config/geckarbot.json`.
-See [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Bot Configuration) for full information about.
+See [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Bot-Configuration) for full information about.

 Required pip packages:
 - discord.py